ondrej-nemec/TOTI/README.md

 compile files("${System.properties['java.home']}/../lib/tools.jar")
 ```

-For using TOTI JS functionality (forms, grids etc) include this in your HTML page:
+For using TOTI JS functionality (forms, grids etc) include this in your HTML page (do not worry about physical file `totiJs.js`):

 ```
 <script src="/toti/totiJs.js"></script>